 Too many bath toys or activities can be overstimulating.
 If your bath time is around bedtime (and not before or after dinner), reduce the distractions by limiting the number of toys, bath crayons, or bubbles in the tub.

 The key to any good routine is consistency.
 Even the smallest steps can help signal to your child that it’s time for bed.
 This includes finding a toothpaste and mouthwash that she likes and trying to stick with that flavor.
-If you have to get another brand or flavor, it won’t ruin bedtime, but it may be a tiny jolt in the routine.
+It won’t ruin bedtime if you have to get another brand or flavor, but it may be a tiny jolt in the routine.

 You may want to dress your child in those extra cute outer space PJs with feet.
 Some kids love these.
 Others, not so much.
 Ensure she’s wearing something comfortable that allows her to sleep comfortably.